sameesin/cisco-csftd-on-aws/content/40_Deploy FTD & FMC/1_FTD and FMC.md

 ## <ins>**FTD</ins>**

-The code below is deploying two FTD instances, each in a different availability zone with different network instances like *outside*, *inside*, *diagnostic* and *management* attached to it.
+The code below is deploying two FTD instances, each in a different availability zone with different network interfaces like *outside*, *inside*, *diagnostic* and *management* attached to it.
 The data sources file to enable this particular configuration is as follows:
 ```
 data "aws_ami" "ftdv" {
   most_recent = true
   owners      = ["aws-marketplace"]
   filter {
     name   = "name"
     values = ["ftdv-7.1.0"]
   }